mdavids/rfc/content/draft-davids-forsalereg-19.md

 Note: As an implementation consideration, when multiple parties are involved in the domain sale process and use the same mechanism, it may be difficult to identify the relevant content in an RRset.
-Adding a recognizable prefix to the content (e.g., "EXCO-") is one possible approach.
+Adding a recognisable prefix to the content (e.g., "EXCO-") is one possible approach.
 However, this is left to the implementor, as it is not enforced in this document.
 In this case, Example Corporation (ExCo)  would recognise its content tag and interpret it as intended.
 This example uses Base64 encoding